Donald B. Redford: Biography

 Redford was the winner of the 1993 "Best Scholarly Book in Archaeology" awarded by the Biblical Archaeology Society for his work Egypt, Canaan, and Israel in Ancient Times.
 In the book he argues that the experiences of the Hyksos in Egypt became a central foundation of myths in Canaanite culture, leading to the story of Moses.
 He further argues that almost all the toponymic details in the Exodus story reflect conditions in Egypt not earlier than the Twenty-sixth Dynasty, the Saite period, namely the 7th century BC.
 Whoever, Redford argues, provided the author of Exodus with these details had no access to Egyptian material earlier than that date.
 This view was expounded upon in The Bible Unearthed by Israel Finkelstein and Neil Silberman.

 Redford's work in editing The Oxford Encyclopedia of Ancient Egypt, published in 2001, earned the American Library Association's Dartmouth Medal for a reference work of outstanding quality and significance.
-Since 2006 he is also in the editorial board of RIHAO.
+Since 2006 he was also in the editorial board of RIHAO.

-His work in uncovering the foundation of one Akhenaten's temples was the subject of a one-hour 1980 National Film Board of Canada documentary, The Lost Pharaoh: The Search for Akhenaten.
+His work in uncovering the foundation of one of Akhenaten's temples was the subject of a one-hour 1980 National Film Board of Canada documentary, The Lost Pharaoh: The Search for Akhenaten.

+Redford was married to Susan Redford, also an Egyptologist.
+Donald B. Redford died at his home in State College, Pennsylvania on 18 October 2024, at the age of 90.

 Akhenaten Temple Project

 The Akhenaten Temple Project is a project encompassing four archaeological expeditions to Egypt and north-east Africa.
 It has been in operation since 1972.
-The project is directed by Donald and Susan Redford and is part of Pennsylvania State University.
+The project was directed by Donald and Susan Redford and is part of Pennsylvania State University.

 It has excavated at Mendes (in the Nile Delta), Karnak, Tel Kedwa (in North Sinai) and in the Theban necropolis (mainly investigating the tomb of Parennefer).

-Along with his wife Susan Redford, he is the director of the Akhenaten Temple Project.
+Along with his wife Susan Redford, he was the director of the Akhenaten Temple Project.